yuvaraj-dudukuru/quote_generator_python/README.md

-# CS50 Web Scraper Project with Enhanced GUI
+# CS50 CS50 QuoteVault: A Web Scraper and GUI for Inspirational Quotes.

 #### Video Demo: <YOUR_VIDEO_URL_HERE>